yannansoda/yannansoda.github.io/projects/visual-information-processing.md

 ## Visual Information Processing

-_THE research question and solutions in my PhD in Neuroscience_
+_THE research questions and solutions during my PhD in Neuroscience_

 <!-- ### Inference in visual information processing -->